digital-work-lab/open-source-project/docs/syllabus.md

 - Take full responsibility for setting up your programming environment
 - Be prepared.
 Know your code, be able to explain it, and ask prepared questions (Google it, consider different options)
 - Do not use generative AI such as ChatGPT because you would risk copyright infringement
-- Adopt an Open-Source approach (work publicly, communicate in English, create a profile)
+- Adopt an Open Source approach (work publicly, communicate in English, create a profile)
 - Reach out and schedule individual hacking sessions via [calendly](https://calendly.com/gerit-wagner/30min){: target="_blank"} to discuss challenges and get feedback
 -->